Petronėlė Lastienė

 Petronėlė Lastienė Sirutytė (9 August 1897 – 29 November 1981) was a Lithuanian teacher and university professor.
 She was recognized as one of the Righteous Among the Nations for rescuing Jewish children from the Kaunas Ghetto during the Holocaust.

 During World War I, Lastienė worked as a nurse with the 10th Army.
 During the interwar period, she worked as a teacher and edited a journal for girl scouts.
-In 1946, she was arrested for an anti-Soviet memorandum addressed to Western powers and sentenced to eight years in Gulag.
+In 1946, she was arrested for an anti-Soviet memorandum addressed to Western powers and sentenced to eight years in the Gulag.
 She returned to Lithuania in 1953 and was able to get a job teaching Russian language at the Kaunas Polytechnic Institute until her retirement in 1963.

 Biography

 Early life and education

 Lastienė was born on 9 August 1897 in (in present-day Marijampolė Municipality) of the Suwałki Governorate.
 The same year, her father was arrested and deported to Siberia for participating in the Sietynas organization which smuggled the banned Lithuanian publications from East Prussia.
 He returned to Lithuania only after the press ban was lifted in 1905.
 She was the youngest of eight children.
 She was a childhood friend with Ona Matulaitytė, the future wife of Aleksandras Stulginskis.

 Lastienė attended a private girls' gymnasium established by Ksenija Breverniūtė in Marijampolė.
 The classes were held in Russian, but the school had a class on the Lithuanian language which was taught by Petras Kriaučiūnas.
 At school, she joined the Aušrininkai youth society and performed in its musical and theatrical events.

 After the start of World War I, she complete nursing courses.
-From July 1915 to September 1916, she was a nurse with the 10th Army in the present-day Belarus.
+From July 1915 to September 1916, she was a nurse with the 10th Army in present-day Belarus.
 In Moscow, she completed four semesters at the history and philology section of the Poltoratskaya's Higher Courses for Women.